Lovely Warren: Death of Daniel Prude

-Husband's arrest
+Husband's arrest and related charges

-On May 19, 2021, the New York State Police served a warrant at her house in accordance with a seven-month-long wiretap investigation related to a "significant" mid-level narcotics ring.
-Timothy Granison, Warren’s husband, was arrested and alleged to be a part of the operation.
-Seven other homes around the city were raided, and six others were charged.
-The raids yielded more than two kilos of crack and powdered cocaine—with a value estimated around $60,000—several firearms, and over $100,000 in cash.
+On May 19, 2021, the New York State Police served a warrant at Warren's home as part of a wiretap investigation related to an alleged mid-level narcotics ring.
+Warren's husband, Timothy Granison, was arrested and accused by authorities of involvement in the operation.
+Authorities said that seven other homes were searched and that six other people were charged.
+WHAM reported that the searches yielded more than two kilograms of crack and powdered cocaine, several firearms and more than $100,000 in cash.